Antidepressants: Selecting one that's right for you

 Making antidepressants work for you

 - Be patient.
-Once you and your doctor have selected an antidepressant, it may take six or more weeks for it to be fully effective.
-With some medications, you can take the full dosage immediately.
+Once you and your doctor have selected an antidepressant, you may start to see improvement in a few weeks, but it may take six or more weeks for it to be fully effective.
+With some antidepressants, you can take the full dosage immediately.
 With others, you may need to gradually increase your dose.
-Talk to your doctor or therapist about coping with depression symptoms as you wait for medications to take effect.
+Talk to your doctor or therapist about coping with depression symptoms as you wait for the antidepressant to take effect.

 - See if the side effects improve.
 Many antidepressants cause side effects that improve with time.
 For example, initial side effects when starting an SSRI can include dry mouth, nausea, loose bowel movements, headache and insomnia, but these symptoms usually go away as your body adjusts to the antidepressant.

-- If it doesn't work, try something else.
-If you have bothersome side effects or no significant improvement in your symptoms after six weeks, talk to your doctor about changing the dose, trying a different antidepressant (switching), or adding a second antidepressant or another medication (augmentation).
+- Explore options if it doesn't work well.
+If you have bothersome side effects or no significant improvement in your symptoms after four weeks, talk to your doctor about changing the dose, trying a different antidepressant (switching), or adding a second antidepressant or another medication (augmentation).
 A medication combination may work better for you than a single antidepressant.

 - Don't stop taking an antidepressant without talking to your doctor first.
 Some antidepressants can cause significant withdrawal-like symptoms unless you slowly taper off your dose.
 Quitting suddenly may cause a sudden worsening of depression.

-- Avoid alcohol and illegal drugs.
-It may seem like alcohol or drugs lessen depression symptoms, but in the long run they generally worsen symptoms and make depression harder to treat.
-Talk with your doctor or therapist if you need help with alcohol or substance abuse.
+- Avoid alcohol and recreational drugs.
+It may seem as if alcohol or drugs lessen depression symptoms, but in the long run they generally worsen symptoms and make depression harder to treat.
+Talk with your doctor or therapist if you need help with alcohol or drug problems.